 Oregon Ducks Clinch Big Ten Championship Game Berth With Win Over Wisconsin

-The Oregon Ducks beat the Wisconsin Badgers 16-13, and the win all-but clinches a berth in the Big Ten Championship Game for the Ducks.
-Barring any unlikely tie-breaking scenarios in the conference standings, Oregon will compete for the conference crown in Indianapolis.
+The Oregon Ducks beat the Wisconsin Badgers 16-13, and the win clinches a berth in the Big Ten Championship Game for the Ducks.
+The Big Ten Conference did not make the news official until Tuesday, after running all potential tie-breaker scenarios.

 After the game, Oregon coach Dan Lanning spoke about the opportunity to compete for a conference championship in the Big Ten.